symmetricapi/symmetric-js/README.md

 ## Configuration

+- `autoValidate` - auto validate model rules after X ms from a change - use -1 (default) to disable or 0 to run immediate
 - `encoders` - dictionary of encoding (converting to a string) functions keyed by types
 - `decoders` - dictionary of decoding (converting from a string) functions keyed by types
 - `inputEncodings` - dictionary of field types that are be used ONLY with encoding/decoding user input
 - `formats` - dictionary of field types to RegExp objects or functions that return a boolean
 - `formatErrorMessage` - function to format errors
+- `batch` - function to convert an array of fetch init objects into a single batched fetch init
+- `unbatch` - function to convert a single Response object to many Response objects
 - `sync` - function that wraps the call to `fetch()`
 - `syncConfig` - additional settings for the built-in sync function, see sync below
-- `autoValidate` - auto validate model rules after X ms from a change - use -1 to disable (default) or 0 to run immediate

 ## sync function